What are Keywords?

 After keyword research, you’ll have a nice list of terms that people use to find content relevant to your website.

-Find the right keywords with these free keyword research tools.
+Find the right keywords with WooRank's guide to keyword research.

 Using keywords for SEO happens in two ways:

 The way you use keywords in your page content is still very relevant today (as we mentioned above), but has undergone significant changes thanks to Google’s Hummingbird and RankBrain algorithms.
 These algorithms are able to read queries and page content more accurately and return results that are more relevant and helpful to users.

 Website owners now must adapt their on-page optimizations to follow.
 Instead of focusing on how often you use a particular keyword, synonym or phrase, work to create content around your keyword topic that is useful, high quality and serves the user’s intent.

 In fact, thanks to RankBrain’s ability to translate keywords into concepts, pages can rank for queries that don’t even appear in their content.